Robert-96/dezmereanrobert.com/content/posts/build-a-markdown-component-with-showdown-for-ember.md

 {{html}}
 ```

-You can easily pass in the markdown from one of your routes.
+You can easily pass in the Markdown from one of your routes.

 ```js
 // app/routes/post.js